RoyalBounce/sah/README.md

 ## Introduction

-SAH is a small, low-level C library that provides a stack-backed allocator built on top of virtual memory primitives.
+SAH (Stack as Heap) is a small, low-level C library that provides a stack-backed allocator built on top of virtual memory primitives.
 It is designed for temporary allocations, arenas, parsers, runtimes, virtual machines, and any performance-critical code that benefits from predictable, fast memory management.

 This is not a general-purpose heap replacement.